20 best Graphic drawing tablets of 2023

 Huion Kamvas 22 plus is a big drawing monitor with a sturdy design, neat features, and an easy setup. the drawing performance is fantastic.

-This 21.5-inch IPS display has a resolution of 1,920 x 1,080 at 102 pixels per inch, This should meet for your drawing and secondary screen needs.
+This 21.5-inch QLED display has a resolution of 1,920 x 1,080 at 102 pixels per inch, This should meet for your drawing and secondary screen needs.

-It has good colour accuracy of 100% Adobe RGB and 140% sRGB color gamut, enables your Kamvas 22 Plus to better present the colors applied to your art works.
+It has good colour accuracy of 140% sRGB and the contrast ratio reaches 1200:1, which enables your Kamvas 22 Plus better present the colors applied to your art works.

-The display is matte glass and fully laminated, so there’s no gap between the screen and the glass covering it. the slight texture surface feeels like smooth construction paper, which also helps reduce glare.
+The screen is fully laminated with no air gap between the display layer and the top etched glass surface covering it. the slight texture surface feeels like smooth construction paper, which also helps reduce glare.

 The battery-free pen offers sensitivity and precision up to a contact angle of 60 degrees in any direction, which assures better accuracy in making manual inputs.